xonq/mycotools/mycotools/USAGE.md

 `aggClus.py` will either take a `fasta` and generate a distance matrix using % identity of `needle` alignments, or optionally work from a tab-delimited distance file (say from `usearch -calc_distmx`).
-Subsequently, `aggClus.py` will cluster sequences via hierarchical agglomerative clustering.
+Subsequently, `aggClus.py` will cluster sequences via hierarchical agglomerative clustering and output a `.clus` file of cluster assignments and `.newick` dendrogram.

 Currently, constructing a distance matrix takes quite long because `needle` cannot throwout alignments when it detects low % identity in the alignment phase, whereas `usearch -calc_distmx` does.
 It is therefore recommended to first create the distance matrix using `usearch` and then use `aggClus.py` to perform the agglomerative clustering step instead of `usearch -cluster_aggd`, which